 Punta Tombo is Argentina's penguin paradise on the Atlantic coast of Patagonia.

-Laguna de Los Tres is the name of the magnificent lake located 1,170 metres up in Los Glaciares National Park, in Argentine Patagonia.
+A lake that is located at the foot of the famous mountain Fitz Roy in Los Glaciares National Park, in Argentine Patagonia.

 Glaciers National Park is best known for the famous Perito Moreno Glacier.
 It is 1 hour from Calafate in Argentine Patagonia